 Learn more about how to find an estate planning attorney.

 Also called “fiduciary bonds,” “surety bonds,” or “estate bonds,” probate bonds are meant to protect the decedent’s estate from any incompetent or malicious actions, including fraud or theft, by the executor.
-The executor or administrator pays a small fee for the bond, usually a percentage of the total estate value.
-The bond can be refunded after probate if the executor acted in good faith, minus an issuer fee.
+The executor or administrator pays a small fee for the bond, usually a small percentage of the total estate value.

 The state may require the executor to post a notice to creditors in a newspaper announcing your death so that the creditors can make a claim to money they’re owed.
 Filing the notice could cost money, which will depend on the newspaper and local law.

 These costs are paid to the executor for performing his or her duties.
-They may be outlined in the will, but your state may define a minimum amount the executor can collect.
+They may be outlined in the will, but your state may set a guideline as to how much the executor can collect.

 For example, in California, the executor is entitled to receive a percentage of the estate as compensation, starting at 4% of the first $100,000, 3% of the next $100,000, 2% of the next $800,000, 1% of the next $9 million, and so on.
 Court-appointed administrators must also be paid a fee.